 In addition, the Company has a term facility with Wachovia (the "Wachovia Term A loan") under which \$1.8 million was outstanding as of June 30, 2005.
 At June 30, 2005, \$534,000 of the \$1.8 million outstanding was included in current portion of long-term debt on the Company's consolidated balance sheet.
 The Wachovia Term A loan is payable in equal monthly installments of approximately \$45,000, with the unpaid principal amount due on October 8, 2006.
 Additional amounts are not available for borrowing under the Wachovia Term A loan.
-In addition to the Wachovia Revolver and the Wachovia Term A loan, the Company also has an additional term loan (the "Wachovia Term B loan" and, collectively with the Wachovia Revolver and the Wachovia Term A loan, the "Wachovia Facilities") which is undrawn and under which \$2.6 million was available as of June 30, 2005.
-At June 30, 2005, the Company's availability for additional borrowings (based on the maximum allowable limit) under the Wachovia Revolver and the Wachovia Term B loan was approximately \$37.6 million.
+In addition to the Wachovia Revolver and the Wachovia Term A loan, the Company also has an additional term loan (the "Wachovia Term A loan, the Company also has an additional term loan the Wachovia Term A loan, the "Wachovia Facilities") which is undrawn and under which \$2.6 million was available as of June 30, 2005.
+At June 30, 2005, the Company's availability for additional borrowings (based on the maximum allowable limit) under the Wachovia Revolver and the Wachovia Term B loan at the Wachovia Term B loan was approximately \$37.6 million.